Listed buildings in Barrow-in-Furness

-Within other heritage categories the only asset recognised by Historic England in the Borough is Barrow Park which is designated as Grade II on the Register of Historic Parks and Gardens.
+Within other heritage categories, assets recognised by Historic England in Barrow including Barrow Cemetery and Barrow Park which are both designated Grade II on the Register of Historic Parks and Gardens.
+Furness Abbey in addition to comprising listed buildings is also a Scheduled Monument.

 Grade I Listed buildings

 Barrow-in-Furness has 8 Grade I listed buildings, representing a higher proportion of all listed buildings than national average.
 They are listed below.

 Grade II* Listed buildings

 Barrow-in-Furness has 15 Grade II* listed buildings.
 They are listed below.

 Grade II Listed buildings

 Barrow-in-Furness has 250 Grade II listed buildings.
 They are listed below.

 Demolished Listed Buildings

 The following Grade II listed buildings have been demolished in Barrow.
 The list excludes buildings that were de-listed and subsequently demolished (e.g. 51 Forshaw Street and Queen's Hotel).